TheJackForge/Alchemy-Road-To-Web3/Notes/Alchemy-Road-To-Web3-Week1.md

 Remix will be what we use to compile and deploy this contract to the blockchain.

 Refer to Week-001.sol code for notes on this smart contract

+After the smart contract is built and modified with the changes from the video, create/log into your Alchemy account.

+Create a new project and add all necessary details.

+Copy the HTTP URL from the Keys section

+Open metamask and add the Alchemy Rinkeby RPC

+Go to rinkebyfaucet.com and request test ETH

+Open remix and compile the smart contract

+Deploy this smart contract to Rinkeby through Injected Web3